wikiepeidia/fastfetch-for-bizzare-OS/README.md

 Optional: CHATGPT,CLAUDE,COPILOT for quick helps

+## common device req to run fastfetch

+- LINUX
+- Accessible to shell
+- ability to dump this fastfetch file into the OS
+- CPU: pentium MMX(unsure), any ARM32
+-

-How to copy to device
+## How to copy to device

 run via SCP(ssh):